auctifera-josed/starprnt/README.md

 2. paper_inches: not yet implemented (will be use to support different paper size)
 3. transaction_id: The receipt ID to be printed center-bottom of the receipt
 4. barcode: Boolean value to indicate if the transaction_id should be displayed with a barcode
+5. barcode_type: The type of barcode to print, options are:
+    - QR (2D)
+    - Code39 (1D)
+5. barcode_cell_size: When using QR (2D), this is the size of the QR code
 5. font: The font for the entire receipt, options are:
     - A
     - B (currently font B has weird behaviour due to different width)